Change is constant, but change is not sustainable without intention.

 Emerging findings in neuroscience underscore that working collaboratively in supportive trust-based, resonant relationships activates parts of the brain associated with openness to new ideas and social orientation to others.
 Similarly, positive coaching emphasizing strengths stimulates important neural circuits and stress-reduction systems in the body thus encouraging students to envision and pursue a desired future for themselves.
-By giving credence to the student’s dream, Focus Collegiate helps them begin to recognize and schedule the changes and incremental steps that will bring them closer to its achievement.
+By giving credence to the student’s dream, Focus Collegiate helps them begin to recognize, schedule, and make the changes and incremental steps that will bring them closer to its achievement.

 We believe the ability for our students to create and articulate a vision for their future, develop a plan to work towards that vision, and exhibit the openness and flexibility to practice new behaviors is central to success in college and in life.

 This is Our Approach

 Our approach improves communication, increases curiosity, and creates the motivation that accelerates intentional change.
 Our support is orchestrated in the following cycles of discovery as illustrated in the Intentional Change Theory*:

 In guided dialogue with their Collegiate Life Coordinator, students unveil their true ambitions.
 This ideal becomes the driver.